 With so much garbage polluting the channels these days one has to wonder, “Just what kind of a nut thought the XFL was going to be a thing?”
-Yet questionable sports programming is barely the tip of the iceberg, certainly no one can explain what the hell Galactic 1980 was about, or who thought the Hitler sitcom Heil Honey, I’m Home was a good idea, but back in 1971 Walt Disney Studios give us a glimpse at someone or something that should be put in charge of the Networks, The Barefoot Executive.
+Yet questionable sports programming is barely the tip of the iceberg, certainly, no one could explain what the hell Galactic 1980 was about or who thought the Hitler sitcom Heil Honey, I’m Home was a good idea, but back in 1971 Walt Disney Studios gave us a glimpse at someone or something that should be put in charge of the Networks, and that someone was The Barefoot Executive.

 Question: In the 70s could you actually purchase a chimpanzee from a pet store?

 It’s at this moment in the film I began to lose sympathy for our hero, as charismatic as Kurt Russell is it’s hard to get behind I guy who would steal a girl’s chimp, but the film works really hard to keep us on his side.
 When Jennifer eventually finds out that Steve basically kidnapped Raffles and is secretly using him to forward his career at the Network she is outraged, but then he tells her, “I did it for you.”

 Steve explains that he could never think of marrying her while working as a mail boy, one who doesn’t even have a car and goes to night school via a motorcycle, but with Raffles picking winner after winner he managed to become Vice President of the Network and won the Emmy Award “Television’s Man of the Year” and apparently Jennifer is a soft touch and she buys this excuse, but there is more trouble in paradise as Network President J. Crampton (Harry Morgan) is worried that this rising star will eventually take his job.
 Soon Wilbanks, along with his oddball chauffer (Wally Cox) and ass-kissing assistant Roger (John Ritter) are on a mission to find out just how Steve Post is doing what he is doing.